 By Aidan Thomas Kenney (CAS ‘18), Annee Lyons (CAS ‘18), Nicholas McCarthy (CAS ‘19), Jacob B. Steinberg (CAS ‘18) - The Curtain Goes Up (2020) explores the hundred-year history of blackface minstrelsy at Georgetown University in Washington D.C.

-By Yasmine Bouachri (CAS ‘21), Clio Gates (CAS ‘22), Gary Simons (CAS ‘21), Xanthia Yerby (CAS ‘21), Lauren Lee (CAS ‘21) - With the Promise to Always Remember (2021) highlights the destruction fo Black cemeteries in Georgetown, particularly the College Burial Ground on Georgetown’s campus
+By Yasmine Bouachri (CAS ‘21), Clio Gates (CAS ‘22), Gary Simons (CAS ‘21), Xanthia Yerby (CAS ‘21), Lauren Lee (CAS ‘21) - With the Promise to Always Remember (2021) highlights the destruction of Black cemeteries in Georgetown, particularly the College Burial Ground on Georgetown’s campus

 By Erin Crowder (CAS ‘22), Aiyana Langa (CAS ‘22), Natalia Wolny (CAS ‘22), Daniela Ilhan (SFS ‘22), Annie Foley (CAS ‘22) - This Will Not Stop Here (2023) is a narrative history of the Student Referendum for Reparations written and narrated by GU272 Advocate Miles Aceves-Lewis (C ‘22).
 Filmed and edited by Professor Cook and collaborators from CNDLS.